 Sport participation survey

-This survey assessed the level of sport and exercise participation among the local community in Tower Hamlets.
+This survey assessed the level of sport and exercise participation among people in the local community.
 The survey identified barriers and enablers to participation in sport and exercise.

 This research evaluated the move of more than 300 people living in 13 mental health or learning disability hostels into new supported living accommodation across Leeds.
 This research was a partnership with Leeds Metropolitan University, Leeds City Council and Progress Care Housing Association, and was supported by the National Lottery's Big Lottery Fund.

-Community pharmacists' experiences of supporting people with severe mental heath problems: a qualitative study
+Community pharmacists' experiences of supporting people with severe mental health problems: a qualitative study

 This qualitative research investigated community pharmacists’ experiences and perceptions of providing pharmaceutical services to patients with severe mental health problems.
 The research was supported by the College of Mental Health Pharmacy Research Award 2015.